agentrickard/workbench_access/README.md

 ## Developer Notes

 ### Access controls
-Workbench Access only applies to content (node) editing.
+Workbench Access applies to all content entities if you use the taxonomy scheme, the menu scheme only works for nodes.

 By design, Workbench Access never _allows_ access.
 It only responds with `neutral` or `deny`.
 The intention is that normal editing permissions should apply, but only within the sections that a user is assigned to.